dltj/dltj-blog/content/2022-03-10-internet-sanctions.md

 Ukraine wants to cut off Russian networks from the rest of the internet, disable its top-level domain names, and revoke its web server security certificates.
 There are technical problems with those requests that border on the impossible, and the _Multistakeholder_ document says why.

-{{ image(float="right", width="320", localsrc="2022/2022-03-10-Multistakeholder-Imposition-of-Internet-Sanctions.png", alt="Image of the first page of the linked document, Multistakeholder Imposition of Internet Sanctions", ahref="https://www.pch.net/resources/Papers/Multistakeholder-Imposition-of-Internet-Sanctions.pdf") }}
+{{ image(div_float="right", width="320", localsrc="2022/2022-03-10-Multistakeholder-Imposition-of-Internet-Sanctions.png", alt="Image of the first page of the linked document, Multistakeholder Imposition of Internet Sanctions", ahref="https://www.pch.net/resources/Papers/Multistakeholder-Imposition-of-Internet-Sanctions.pdf") }}

 The executive summary of the document is: